AndieWill510/tinydoor/Options/067-the-advice-did-not-fit-the-room.md

 A strategy can fail because the cost is too high.

-A strategy can fail because it solves the observer’s discomfort instead of the Autistic person’s danger.
+A strategy can fail because it solves the observer’s discomfort instead of our danger.

 The better question is not: